gophercoders/website/content/lessons/KS2/lower/keyboardinput.md

 `simpleio.ReadStringFromKeyboard()`
 function.
 In other words whatever the user typed in as their name.

-The line is printed to the terminal with line 22
+The name that was typed in is printed to the terminal with line 22

 {{< highlight go "linenos=false" >}}
 fmt.Println(strangersName)